 Gynecomastia presents with a swelling of the breast in males due to an imbalance of the hormones.
 Gynecomastia can affect one or both breasts, sometimes unevenly.

-Although gynecomastia is not a serious disease, many boys and men may find difficoult to cope with the condition in their personal and social life and therefore seek my help.
+Although gynecomastia is not a serious disease, many boys and men understandably find it difficult to cope with the condition in their personal and social life and therefore seek my help.

-Newborns may be affected as a result of physiologic changes in hormon levels.
-In this case gynecomastia may go away on its own by the age of 20 (timing is subjective).
-If it persists, you might benefit from medications or surgery.
+Newborns may be affected as a result of physiologic changes in hormone levels.
+In this case gynecomastia may go away on its own by the time of about age 20 (this timing can vary).
+However if it persists, then you might benefit from medication or surgery.

 - Breast tenderness

 - Gynecomastia in infants.
-During the last trimester of pregnancy the mother’s estrogen pass to the baby, male and female thus, more than 50% of male new born presents enlarged breast.
-The condition disappear with 3 to 4 weeks after birth.
+During the last trimester of pregnancy the mother’s estrogen pass to the baby, both male and female babies, and thus more than 50% of male new born children present enlarged breasts.
+The condition will typically disappear within 3 to 4 weeks after birth.

 - Gynecomastia in puberty.
-Gynecomastia caused by hormone changes during puberty is frequently seen.
-Generally, the condition disappear with 2 to 3 years after puberty.
+Gynecomastia caused by hormone changes during puberty is also frequently seen.
+Generally, the condition will disappear within 2 to 3 years after puberty.

 - Gynecomastia in men.
 The prevalence of gynecomastia peaks again between the ages of 50 and 69.
 It is estimated that 1 in 4 men in this age group are affected.